 - Primary resources consisting of fuel consumption and value to foresee the assets optimization plans;

 - Warranty services associated with spare components which supplement the operational activities;

 - After-sales revenues estimate the income per job or service and predict the customer satisfaction rates.

-Explore your ROI value to assess your FSM software metrics
+Explore your ROI value to assess your site service solution metrics

-Top 10 Field Service Software in FSM Market
+Top 10 Field Operations Software in FSM Market

-The field service industries can choose different FSM software products that differentiate their available package by the business size, scaling perspectives, and investment availability.
+The field support service industries can choose different site service solution products that differentiate their available package by the business size, scaling perspectives, and investment availability.